 Stephanie’s passion and dedication towards organising cosplay convention have greatly contributed significantly in the cosplaying niche in Singapore.
 With her experience in the industry, she has learned the values of patience and hard work, which makes her a great role model for budding event organisers.

-To meet more inspirational women of this generation, visit FESO Asia.Tags: cosplay cosplay convention cosplay event professional cosplay stephanie loh stephanie snowheart
+To meet more inspirational women of this generation, sign up for an account at FESO Asia.Tags: cosplay cosplay convention cosplay event professional cosplay stephanie loh stephanie snowheart